astahmer/jotai-yjs/README.md

 # Presence

 Using hooks, you get access to what I call your `presence`, which is the current user local awareness state in YJS terms.
-It is as simple as :
+It is used like a `useState`, as simple as :

 ```ts
 const [presence, setPresence] = usePresence();